 - other persons who are deemed to need the services in question.

-Assessments of service needs related to skills and integration include assessing the following, for example:
+Assessments of skills and service needs related to integration include assessing the following, for example:

 - the immigrant’s skills,